everknow/everknow-website/mocda-collection-case-study.md

 - A verifiable inclusion in the MoCDA collection.
 - An assistance in the resolution of disputes related to possible infringements.

-### Note3:
-The **Tier2**

 ## Revenue share
 percentages go here (for tier 1 and tier 2)

-Collection model:
+### Collection model:
-if an artwork is selected by our curators and donated or acquired by MoCDA (+ Lumen), the work will be part part the collection.
+if an artwork is selected by our curators and donated or acquired by MoCDA, the work will be part part the collection.

-Limited Editions:
+### Limited Editions:
-for Digital Limited Editions: 80%~ goes to the collector (MoCDA + Lumen) - 20%~ goes to Artist/s for Limited Editions Print: 80%~ goes to the collector (MoCDA + Lumen) - 20%~ goes to Artist/s (production and shipping costs are supported by MoCDA)
+for Digital Limited Editions: 80%~ goes to the collector (MoCDA) - 20%~ goes to Artist/s for Limited Editions Print: 80%~ goes to the collector (MoCDA) - 20%~ goes to Artist/s (production and shipping costs are supported by MoCDA)

-Collection benefits:
+### Collection benefits:
-To have an artwork in the collection (MoCDA + Lumen tag) Preserve the artwork/s that enter the collection, as well as secure them via distributed ledger technologies and major blockchain networks
+To have an artwork in the collection (MoCDA tag) Preserve the artwork/s that enter the collection, as well as secure them via distributed ledger technologies and major blockchain networks
 Limited Ediiton production (Digital & Prints) from the collection artworks on which artists will earn 20% on each edition sold and a fixed %3 after the first sale (once the secondary market will be enabled).

 ## Supporting market stories
 As part of our collaboration with digital art marketplaces KnowOrigin and SuperRare we have supported a number of atists with curatorial advisory, articles and exhibitions.
 As a result, the majority of the artists we engaged with have experienced a significant market appreciation and have gained a international recognition in the digital and contemporary art scene.